The Luxury Guide to Taupo© Unsplash

 Luxury Adventure Activities

-Taupo is often referred to as the “Adventure Capital of the North Island” and for good reason.
-Not only can you experience adrenaline with an overwater bungy jump with Taupo Bungy, but you can skydive from 18,500ft over the Great Lake with Taupo Tandem Skydiving.
-Not only will you get incredible views of the lake and the Central North Island volcanoes, but you’ll travel to the base in style in a Hummer limousine.
-Find out more on Viator and Tripadvisor.
+Not only can you experience adrenaline with an overwater bungy jump with Taupo Bungy, but you can skydive from 3,658 m (12,000 ft) over the Great Lake with Tandem Skydiving.
+You get incredible views of the lake and the Central North Island volcanoes, and travel to the base in style in a Hummer limousine.

 And for something less strenuous, don’t miss Taupo’s reputed golf courses.
 Some of the country’s most prestigious courses are right here, from the tussock-lined fairways of the Kinloch Golf Club to the unique predator-free wildlife refuge of the Wairakei Golf and Sanctuary.
 The Wairakei Resort Taupo 9-hole golf course and Taupo Golf Club also make for some fun challenges in a more casual environment.